-McLean, VA — August 4, 2021 — IronNet Cybersecurity, in its mission to transform cybersecurity through Collective Defense, announced today expanded support for detecting and preventing cyber attacks in Microsoft Azure.
+McLean, VA — August 4, 2021 — IronNet, Inc., in its mission to transform cybersecurity through Collective Defense, announced today expanded support for detecting and preventing cyber attacks in Microsoft Azure.
 As a Microsoft partner, IronNet and its Collective Defense platform provide support that enables its Microsoft customers to execute safe and seamless migrations to the cloud amidst the aggressive volume and increasing sophistication of cyber threats.

 IronNet’s Collective Defense platform includes IronDefense, for network detection and response (NDR), and IronDome, which shares anonymized threat data in real time within a secure community ecosystem — providing community members with a new level of visibility into potential incoming threats.